 Regardless of how long you’ve been here, you probably have a general sense of the various holidays the Russians celebrate.
 Rather than passively observing these holidays, consider participating more actively.
 Do as the Russians do.

 Join a photography club, writing group, sewing circle.
-Sing in a choir or play your favourite instrument in a band.
-Support an organisation or group whose cause or hobby you share.
+Sing in a choir or play your favorite instrument in a band.
+Support an organization or group whose cause or hobby you share.
 Attend services at your preferred house of worship.
-Join a chess, bridge, mahjong or scrap-booking club.
+Join a chess, bridge, mahjong, or scrap-booking club.
 Get involved, meet new people, enjoy with a Russian twist.

 Brush up on Russian politics, issues and history